 Imagine a customer is at your checkout page and just completes their purchase.
 You could show an order confirmation immediately and let them leave your store.

-Or you could show an upsell page with a compelling offer (like a discount) to buy a better product with more robust features at a higher cost.
-The customer just needs to click one time and the order is done.
-No extra information or extra typing required.
+Or you could show an upsell page with a compelling offer (like a discount) to buy a better product with more robust features if they buy immediately.

-It’s one click upsell practice.
+It’s the art of the upsell.
 And it works very well

-In this post, you’ll learn a detailed guide of upselling, why the one-click upsell is better than a pre-purchase upsell, and some critical one-click upsell tactics you can easily apply to increase your average order value (AOV).
+In this post, you’ll learn a detailed guide of upselling, why the upsell can be better than a pre-purchase upsell, and some critical upsell tactics you can easily apply to increase your average order value (AOV).

 To make life easier, we’ve broken the guide down to 8 sections.
 Click a link to jump to the section you want to know.